Na, the Root Ritualist

 It is erotic power reclaimed.

-The Erotic Root is my ritual medicine practice — and my life’s calling.
-I guide women back home to themselves by awakening, activating, and honoring their erotic power — the life force that ignites their pleasure, creativity, intuition, and liberation.
+the erotic root is my ritual medicine practice — and my life’s calling.
+I guide women back home to themselves by awakening, activating, and honoring their erotic power — the life force that ignites pleasure, creativity, intuition, and liberation.

 If you are here, it’s because some part of you is ready to remember.